Luos-io/Documentation/src/pages/low/containers/routing-table.md

         };
         struct __attribute__((__packed__))// NODE mode entry
         {
-            // Watch out this structure have a lot similarities with the node_t struct.
+            // Watch out, this structure has a lot of similarities with the node_t struct.
-            // It is similar to allow copy of a node_t struct directly in this one.
+            // It is similar to allow copy of a node_t struct directly in this one
-            // But you there is potentially a port_table size difference so
+            // but there is potentially a port_table size difference so
-            // Do not replace it with node_t struct. struct __attribute__((__packed__))
+            // do not replace it with node_t struct. struct __attribute__((__packed__))
             {
                 uint16_t node_id : 12;  // Node id